 - Environmental and utility crews will also be mobilized to respond to subsidence and/or drainage issues that create access problems for farmers or landowners, public safety issues, or environmental compliance issues;

 - Most restoration occurs within the first year following completion of construction.
 However, the process can take longer, depending on weather and other environmental impacts that may interrupt the restoration process.
 The initial phase involves a more visible presence of workers; crew sizes diminish as the work proceeds to completion.

 Tables of Commitments

 Enbridge complies with all applicable municipal, state/provincial and federal regulatory requirements for our projects.
 Please click on the links below for more information on our project-related commitments:

-- Edmonton-to-Hardisty Pipeline Project: Section 58 Facility Commitments Tracking Table, as of October 26, 2018 (Download 10KB PDF)
+- Edmonton-to-Hardisty Pipeline Project: Section 58 Facility Commitments Tracking Table, as of April 22, 2019 (Download 19KB PDF)

-- Edmonton-to-Hardisty Pipeline Project: Section 52 Pipeline Commitments Tracking Table, as of October 26, 2018 (Download 169KB PDF)
+- Edmonton-to-Hardisty Pipeline Project: Section 52 Pipeline Commitments Tracking Table, as of April 22, 2019 (Download 114KB PDF)

 - Southern Lights (Line 13) Table of Enbridge Commitments to National Energy Board, as of Q4 2017 (Download 1.33MB PDF)

 - Underwood Wind Power Project acoustic immission audit (Download 3MB PDF)